Xavanion/NetCode/README.md

 # 🧠 Collaborative Code Editor

 A real-time collaborative code editor built with **React**, using a **rope data structure** for efficient text updates and **WebSockets** for live synchronization between users.
-Features markdown-rendered code reviews, responsive layout, and simple user account routing.
+Features markdown-rendered code reviews, and a responsive layout.

 ---